David Southall

+David Southall OBE is a retired British paediatrician who specialised in international maternal and child hospital healthcare and in child protection.
+He worked in Bosnia and Herzegovina in 1993-1995, for which he received an OBE in 1999.
+In 1995 he set up the charity Maternal and Childhealth Advocacy International (MCAI), of which he remains a trustee as of 2023.
+His child protection work and research into Munchausen syndrome by proxy attracted controversy and led to conflict with the General Medical Council.

 Early career

 Prior to becoming a paediatrician, Southall spent four years in general adult medicine, one year in obstetrics and two years as a general practitioner.

 International humanitarian work

-In 1993, during the Bosnian War, Professor Southall was invited by the Overseas Development Administration of the British Government (now DFID) to visit Sarajevo to identify and evacuate children in need of urgent medical treatment which could not be provided locally because of armed conflict.
+In 1993, during the Bosnian War, Southall was invited by the Overseas Development Administration of the British Government (now DFID) to visit Sarajevo to identify and evacuate children in need of urgent medical treatment which could not be provided locally because of armed conflict.